Apples to apples. Long term. More than a single number.

 In practice, there are more funds from providers we could be paid for that don’t make our recommended list than there are on it.
 The list is driven by our criteria, not commercial arrangements.

-We refresh our analysis at minimum annually.
+We refresh our analysis at a minimum annually.

 KiwiSaver is long-term, but funds change.
 Markets change.
 Fees, managers and strategies can change.
 If something material shifts between reviews, a fund can be added or removed at any time.